SPC Rodgers Otieno '19

 As for soccer, it's still an important part of his life, too.
-He was chosen for the 2017 All Army Soccer Team camp and has played in several tournaments for the Fort Bragg soccer team.
+He was chosen for the 2017 All Army Soccer Team camp and has played in several tournaments for the Fort Liberty soccer team.
 He dedicates every game to his late father.

 "My whole life, everything has fallen into sequence," he says.
 "God always has a plan out there."Rodgers adds that he's also discovered Harambee is alive and well in the U.S. - and especially on the FSU campus.
 "The people are so friendly," he says.
 "They are accepting, and they really care."